-Several years ago, networkworld published a great article discussing the concept of “wide data” as opposed to big data, claiming that “true insight lies at the intersection of different data sets.”
+Several years ago, NetworkWorld published a great article discussing the concept of “wide data” instead of big data, claiming that “true insight lies at the intersection of different data sets.”
 This article remains relevant as data gathering and big data analytics mature.

 However, to truly understand the magnitude of data available, know this: Data Never Sleeps reports that the world creates 2.5 quintillion bytes of data every day.
 Even more mindblowing is their assertion that 90% of data today is from the last two years.

-Suffice it to say that big data has grown exponentially beyond what we thought plausible ten years ago.
+Suffice it to say that big data has grown exponentially beyond what we thought plausible 10 years ago.
 The sheer amount of data available helps companies in all industries understand the big picture.

 The problem with big data?
 It’s so vast that it only helps companies understand the big picture.
 Until recently, the myriad sources and methods of collecting data mean that most information is held in silos that are difficult to combine, compare, or contrast.